“If you can’t control your mouth, maybe we should just tape over it!”

 Sometimes I’m almost too embarrassed to ask for help.
 Notice I said almost.
 When it was time for each of our children to be baptized, one of the German gals at church offered to clean my house before the out-of-town guests came.
 I had to swallow my pride and let this “perfect housekeeper” tackle what had accumulated during the months when I was too cumbersome to really clean.

 And then there are those who act like they’re helpless.
 We’ve all tried to physically lift a child who is giving the old “dead weight, drop to the floor” routine.
 “Help me out here!” we groan.
 There are adults too who refuse to do anything to snap out of a mental or emotional rut.
 They expect us to do all of the “lifting” to free them from their doldrums.
 How exhausting!

 ASKING FOR THE LORD'S HELP

 But I’m really the “dead weight kid” when it comes to my sin and the awful choices I sometimes make in what I do… or say… or think.
-There’s nothing I can really help with, as much as I keep trying, so I might as well just collapse in my Lord's arms.
+There’s nothing I can really help with, as much as I keep trying, so I might as well just collapse into my Lord's arms.
 And that’s just fine with Him.
-He loves to bring us back to life… and to a life with Him!
+He loves to bring me back to life… and to a life with Him!

 Now, if only I would remember… each moment of each day… that He is in my “inner circle” of trustworthy helpers.